Shaance/json-pprint/README.md

 # json-pprint
 CLI that will pretty print Json.
 Served as a small project to learn Golang basics.

+## Installing
+Make sure `$GOPATH/bin` is in your `$PATH`, otherwise just add it to your path.
+If `$GOPATH` is empty, you can retrieve the value like so `go env | grep GOPATH`

+Run `cd json-pprint && go install`, you should now be able to use the CLI, see how to use it below.

 ## Usage

 ```